 - Bacterial and Mammalian Cell Culture Facility (CCF)

-The instruments are available for use mainly by principal investigators and their associates at CSU and also by other academic collaborators and other interested third parties after appropriate review.
+The instruments are available for use mainly by principal investigators and their associates at CSU, our collaborators and other interested third parties after appropriate review.
 Most instruments are available on a self-service basis after appropriate classes or training provided by faculty and staff associated with the CIF.

 The CIF is directed by Dr. Christopher Rithner (970-491-6475, Chris.Rithner@colostate.edu) and Associate Director Dr. Karolien Denef (970-491-3832, Karolien.Denef@colostate.edu).
-There are also several full time professional staff scientists, each with their own specific experise, and student assistants available to aid with operation of the instrumentation.
+There are also several full time professional staff scientists, each with their own specific expertise, and student assistants available to aid with operation of the instrumentation.